Language-Research-Technology/ldaca-website/content/news/posts/AusTwittersphere/index.md

 by {{< profile id="fleet" >}}

-{{< image Src="TwitteronIpad_ASPhotography.jpg" Alt="Photograph of an tablet on a desk displaying the sign on form for twitter " Desc="Twitter displayed on Tablet Screen" Title="Twitter displayed on Tablet Screen"  Ref="Photo by AS Photography">}}
 <br>

+{{< image Src="TwitteronIpad_ASPhotography.jpg" Alt="Photograph of an tablet on a desk displaying the sign on form for Twitter " Desc="Twitter displayed on tablet screen" Title="Twitter displayed on tablet screen"  Ref="Photo by AS Photography">}}
 <br>
 Imagine having access to over 1.9 billion tweets from Australian Twitter accounts spanning more than a decade, but without the ethical complexities that come with handling raw social media data.
 This is the promise of the searchable aggregate data now available on the [LDaCA data portal](https://data.ldaca.edu.au/collection?id=arcp%3A%2F%2Fname%2Chdl10.25912~RDF_1758591652309&_crateId=arcp%3A%2F%2Fname%2Chdl10.25912~RDF_1758591652309) and derived from the [Australian Twittersphere dataset](https://www.digitalobservatory.net.au/resources/australian-twittersphere/).
 The dataset opens up fascinating possibilities for researchers, linguists and anyone interested in understanding how Australians have used Twitter as a platform for communication, debate and cultural expression.
 The Australian Twittersphere, maintained by the Australian Digital Observatory at Queensland University of Technology (QUT), represents a significant collection of Australian social media data.
 The dataset captures the digital conversations of more than a million Australian Twitter accounts from January 2007 through to June 2023.
 But here's the challenge: accessing raw tweet data requires ethical clearance, data management plans and a solid research framework.
 For many researchers, especially those in the early stages of a project or those simply curious about what patterns might exist in the data, these barriers can feel insurmountable.